 Today we are making a really easy homemade watercolor paint recipe that you can do with your kids.
-Because there are only a few common ingredients that you probably have in your kitchen already, the kids will be painting with homemade watercolor paints within minutes without a trip to the store or spending money.
+Making watercolors requires a few common ingredients that you probably have in your kitchen already!
+Your kids will be painting with homemade watercolor paints within minutes without a trip to the store or spending money.

 This easy watercolor paint recipe can be made ahead and saved for later just like regular store-bought water color paints.
 This is an easy way to make homemade paint.
-You can use this DIY activity to get the kids involved so that conversations around making paint, creating colors, mixing colors and other color subjects can be discussed.
+Making watercolor paint gets kids involved in conversations around making paint, creating colors, mixing colors and other color subjects.

 Homemade paint recipes like these watercolors is great because not only is it an easier project to make paint at home than you might think, but it is also inexpensive and can be part of the crafting fun.
 Now let’s move on to the actual homemade paint recipe including what you will need to get started watercolor painting…

 This article contains affiliate links.

 - White vinegar

 - Light corn syrup

 - Half-dozen egg carton (or another container of your choice)